thegodone/molds-branch/doc/README.txt

    After the compile, in the "src" directory,

    For the calculations with single process:
-   $ ./MolDS.out < input.in
+   $ ./molds < input.in
    or
-   $ ./MolDS.out input.in
+   $ ./molds input.in

    For the calculations with muliple threads, type
    $ export OMP_NUM_THREADS=n1
-   $ ./MolDS.out input.in
+   $ ./molds input.in
    , where n1 is the number of threads.

    For the calculations with multiple processes by MPI:
-   $ mpirun -np n2 MolDS.out input.in
+   $ mpirun -np n2 molds input.in
    , where n2 after the "-np" is the number of process.

    For the calculations with muliple threads and muliple processes, type
    $ export OMP_NUM_THREADS=n1
-   $ mpirun -np n2 MolDS.out input.in
+   $ mpirun -np n2 molds input.in
    , where n1 is the number of cores of each node and n2 is the number of nodes.

    In the multiple processes calculations, process-0 can only output results.